Steve Clevenger

 Steven Scott Clevenger (born April 5, 1986) is an American former professional baseball catcher.
 He played in Major League Baseball (MLB) for the Chicago Cubs, Baltimore Orioles, and Seattle Mariners.

 Early life

 Clevenger was raised in Glen Burnie, Maryland, attended Overlook Elementary and graduated from Mount Saint Joseph High School in 2004.
-He was the starting shortstop on the school's varsity baseball team which won the Maryland Interscholastic Athletic Association (MIAA) A conference championship in his senior year.
+He was the starting shortstop on the school's varsity baseball team which won the Maryland Interscholastic Athletic Association A conference championship in his senior year.

 He hit .347 as a first-team All-Southland Conference shortstop in his only year at Southeastern Louisiana University in 2005.
 After transferring to Chipola College, he led the Indians with a .395 batting average and 77 hits.